Nonprofit Resources

 Rounding Out Your Fundraising

-Planned gifts can be a very important part of a nonprofit’s total fundraising strategy.
-Once you have a good fundraising program in place for current gifts, these types of transactions can round out your fundraising program.
+Planned gifts can be a vital part of a nonprofit’s overall fundraising strategy.
+Once you have a strong fundraising program in place for current gifts, these types of transactions can round it out.

 Finally, after your planned giving program is in place, ensure success by marketing it.
 Donors can’t take advantage of these giving opportunities if they aren’t aware of them.